Tidy Towns - Sustainable Communities

 There are seven categories in the award and we are always on the lookout for local projects to highlight.

-For our upcoming 2019 entry we are looking for projects that are planned, maintained or completed during the timeframe 1 June 2018 to 31 May 2019.
+For our 2020 entry we are already looking for projects that are planned, maintained or completed during the timeframe 1 June 2019 to 31 May 2020.

 If you know of such a project we welcome your suggestions.